postersw/AndersonIsland/ReadMe.txt

 		PRODUCTION: click on 'Apple Distribution.
 Sign for App Store and Ad Hoc'.
  	Back to the Mac only if you don't already have a certSigningRequest file (you one for dev and a different one for prod).
 		To manually generate a Certificate, you need a Certificate Signing Request (CSR) file from your Mac.
 		NOTE: I can use the existing CSR files for dev and prod that I created on 3/17.
+Upload it by dragging it into the 'choose file' box on Safari.

 		Create A CSR (I should not need to do the following:) :
 		 To create a CSR file, follow the instructions below to create one using Keychain Access.